 Before you worry about the financial toll an accident will have, safety should come first.
 The streets can be dangerous (especially the highway).
 When you’re involved in an accident, you’ll have to make sure that you and your passengers are alright.
 Once confirmed, you can check on the status of passengers in any other vehicles that may be involved in the collision.
 If anyone is hurt and requires immediate medical attention, you’ll want to call 911 right away.

-Once you ensure everyone is safe, it’s time to collect information.
+Once you ensure everyone is safe, it’s time to collect data.
 You’ll want to take the make, model and license plate number of any other vehicles involved in the accident.